Home Buyer Turn Offs to Avoid

 You must grab a buyer's interest from the curb if you want to sell the home for top dollar.
 Homebuyers often refuse to go into a house with an unkempt yard, sagging doors or peeling paint.
-Of course, the best approach is to replace and repaint, but if you can't afford to paint?
-Okay, but get that yard in tip-top shape and grab a screwdriver to fix those doors.
+Of course, the best approach is to replace and repaint, but if you can't afford those expenses, do what you can to make the home seem well kept.